-This is a beginner’s guide shows how to hide the icons of mounted USB drive, disk partition, system volume, or other removable devices from both the Desktop and left Dock panel in Ubuntu 21.04.
+This is a beginner’s guide shows how to hide the icons of mounted USB drive, disk partition, system volume, or other removable devices from the left (or bottom if you moved it) dock panel in Ubuntu 22.04 and Ubuntu 23.10

 Same to previous releases, the Dock panel is handled by the Dash-to-Dock extension, which offers an option to toggle off the feature.